beingabeer/bowling_scoresheet/README.md

 ## How does it work?

 Simply register a player name, create a game and click on the "Play" button.
 After which the player is directed to the game detail screen.
+Select values for the rolls and click on the roll button to simulate a throw.

 ![](https://github.com/beingabeer/bowling_scoresheet/blob/master/app/screens/game-detail.png)